 Hardware: The original flagship killer...it still is

-To unlock the phone you have a fingerprint sensor and also face unlocking.
-The fingerprint can save up to five fingerprints and Fonearena found it can unlock your device in a fraction of a second.
-One little fact is that the fingerprint is made of ceramic which prevents it from getting scratched.
 There's also a Face Unlock feature now, as it the trend nowadays.
-The Face Unlock feature takes around 0.4 seconds to unlock your phone and uses assistive lighting by turning on your display to work in dark conditions
+The Face Unlock feature takes around 0.4 seconds to unlock your phone and uses assistive lighting by turning on your display to work in dark conditions.

 In terms of connectivity, there is a lot of kit on the OnePlus., you have Dual 4G VoLTE, WiFi 802.11ac dual-band (2×2 MU-MIMO ), Bluetooth 5.0 aptX HD, GPS/ GLONASS/ Beidou, USB 2.0 Type-C with support for USB OTG, USB Type-C audio, and NFC.
-The only missing thing is an IR Blaster.
+The only missing thing is an IR Blaster and a headphone jack.